amitzionii/awnki/README.md

-# AWnKi - a type-in-the-answer CLI Anki written in AWK
+## Awnki - a type-in-the-answer CLI Anki written in AWK